A Fantasy Author's Adventures in Fiction & Life

 How Do I Achieve All This in a Book Pitch On My Own?

-If you’d like to join a Discord Server focused on querying and including tweet pitch and query and synopsis feedback channels, let me know by replying to this tweet or using my contact page.
+If you’d like to join a Discord Server focused on querying and including tweet pitch and query and synopsis feedback channels, let me know by replying to my posts about it on Blue Sky on Mastodon, or via my contact page.

 More Book Pitch and Related Resources